zowe/workshop-user-browser-app/README.md

 Now you're ready to run the server and see your App.
 If the server is not already running, you can start it via the following:
 1. `cd /zlux-example-server/bin`
-1. `./nodeServer.sh`
+1. `nodeServer.bat -h rs01.rocketsoftware.com -P 12360` or `./nodeServer.sh` for unix.
-1. Open your browser to `https://hostname:port`
+1. Open your browser to `http://localhost:8543` or `https://hostname:port` generally speaking.
 1. Login with your credentials
 1. Open the App on the bottom of the page with the green 'U' icon.